AleksanderWK/LCI-Dashboard/backend/README.md

 ## Run the Program

-Start the virtual environment:
+Start the virtual environment from the `backend/` folder:

 ```
 pipenv shell
 ```

-Run the program:
+Run the program from the `backend/` folder:

 ```
 python main.py SESSION_CODE [OPTIONS]